vitoriapacela/vitoriapacela.github.io/_pages/about.md

 News
 ======
 ### 2026
+*Oct:*  Attending the BIRS workshop on Identifiable Representation Learning (Banff, Canada). <br />
+*Aug:*  Presenting our paper "[Stop Probing, Start Coding: Why Linear Probes and Sparse Autoencoders Fail at Compositional Generalisation](https://arxiv.org/abs/2603.28744)" at UAI (Amsterdam, Netherlands). <br />
 *Jul:* I'm attending ICML in Seoul!
 I will present a poster at the Workshop on Compositional Learning: Safety, Interpretability, and Agents.
 Looking forward to setting up meetings during the conference. <br />
-*Aug:*  Our paper "[Stop Probing, Start Coding: Why Linear Probes and Sparse Autoencoders Fail at Compositional Generalisation](https://arxiv.org/abs/2603.28744)" was accepted at UAI.
-See you in Amsterdam! <br />
-*Oct:*  Attending the BIRS workshop on Identifiable Representation Learning! <br />

 ### 2025